-&lt;sup>35 Raven mentions the Crescent and Cakra (Wheel in her terminology) symbol coins in the text (see page 317, the discussion on Chhabra's Varieties B and C) but excludes them from her catalogue.
-She mentions that they "may well have belonged to a later namesake of Candragupta II, namely Candragupta III."
+&lt;sup>38Raven mentions the Crescent and Cakra (Wheel in her terminology) symbol coins in the text (see page 317, the discussion on Chhabra's Varieties B and C) but excludes them from her catalogue.
+She mentions that they 'may well have belonged to a later namesake of Candragupta II, namely Candragupta III'.

-(a) Belt (b) Sash (c) Sword (d) Sun (e) Crescent (f) Cakra Figure 16: King's Head and Torso on Coins with Circle tampha
+(a) Belt (b) Sash (c) Sword (d) Sun (e) Crescent (f) Cakra Fig. 16.
+King's head and torso on coins with Circle tamgha

-(a) Belt (b) Sash (c) Sword (d) Sun (e) Crescent (f) Cakra Figure 17: King's Head and Torso on Coins with Diamond tampha
+(a) Belt (b) Sash (c) Sword (d) Sun (e) Crescent (f) Cakra Fig. 17.
+King's head and torso on coins with Diamond tampha

-(a) Belt (b) Sash (c) Sword (d) Sun (e) Crescent (f) Cakra Figure 18: Lakṣmī's Head and Torso on Coins with Circle tamgha
+(a) Belt (b) Sash (c) Sword (d) Sun (e) Crescent (f) Cakra Fig. 18.
+Lakṣmī's head and torso on coins with Circle tamgha

-(a) Belt (b) Sash (c) Sword (d) Sun (e) Crescent (f) Cakra Figure 19: Lakṣmī's Head and Torso on Coins with Diamond tamgha
+(a) Belt (b) Sash (c) Sword (d) Sun (e) Crescent (f) Cakra Fig. 19.
+Lakṣmī's head and torso on coins with Diamond tamgha

 The continuity of design is even more visible in the figure of the goddess Lakṣmī on the reverse.
 She wears a beaded necklace on all coins.
 It is the treatment of her hair and her ear-rings that are highly idiosyncratic.
 On all coins, the hair is divided into three parts, but on the coins with the Circle tamgha, it is represented by rounded dots and there appears to be a crescent and dot at the top.
 The ear-rings consist of pellets suspended from a long vertical, but the overall direction is outward and slightly curved.
-On coins with the Diamond tamgha, the hair is presented in much flatter segments, while the ear-rings are also less curved and simply hang down in a more linear way.
-An examination of the images in the Figures will illustrate my points.
+On coins with the Diamond tamgha, the hair is presented in much flatter segments, while the ear-rings are also less curved and simply hang down in a more linear way (compare Figures 18 and 19).

 Given the close stylistic similarity between the Belted group and what we might call the Object group (for the object between the king's face and the Garuda banner), it seems clear that they form a close chronological sequence.
-But let's consider the possibility that the existing convention, that the Belted group coins were issued by Candragupta II and the Object group coins by Candragupta III, is true.
-If this were so, it would have to be the case that coins of substantially the same style and featuring the same tamghas were issued throughout the reign of Kumāragupta I, forming a bridge between the coins of the two Candraguptas.
+Let us consider the likelihood of the existing convention, that the Belted group coins were issued by Candragupta II and the Object group coins by Candragupta III.
+If this were so, it would have to be the case that coins of substantially the same style and featuring the same tamphas were issued throughout the reign of Kumāragupta I, forming a bridge between the coins of the two Candraguptas.
 But there are very few coins of Kumāragupta I that use the Circle and Diamond tamghas.
-In my database of 1,609 coins, there are 62 coins in the Belted group and 34 coins in the Object group (not counting the 5 Altar variety coins) but there are only 4 coins of Kumāragupta I that use these two tamghas.
-Of course there are other coins of these, 2 use the Circle tamgha and 2 use the Diamond tamghas, but these are still only a handful known.
+In my database of 1,609 coins, there are 62 coins in the Belted group and 34 coins in the Object group (not counting the five Altar variety coins) but there are only four coins of Kumāragupta I that use these two tamghas.
+Of these, two use the Circle tamgha and two use the Diamond tamgha.
+Of course there are other coins of Kumāragupta I, not in my database, that use these two tamghas, but there are still only a handful known.
 There are clearly not enough to bridge the entire gap between the reigns of Candragupta II and Candragupta III, a period certainly of over 30 years.